h5kure/base_repr/README.rst

     >>> base62.to_repr('int or bytes or str')
     '3xDXjUL88hX1Dq95EbXKCI7cOP'

-You can also inherit a class to create and use the desired base system.
+You can also inherit a class to create your own added desired base system.

 .. code-block:: python